dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 </div> <div class="col-md-5" markdown="1">

-* The `querySelector()` function, defined in dart:html, gets an element from the DOM.
+* The `querySelector()` function, defined in dart:html, gets the specified element from the DOM.
-Here, the code uses the ID `#inputName` to specify the input field.
+  Here, the code uses the selector `#inputName` to specify the input field.

+* The object returned from `querySelector()`
+  _is_ the DOM element object.

 * `onInput` registers an event handler for input events.